Prosecutor Damon Tyner: ‘What’s Going On’ at Intersection of Law and Race

 Lastly, law enforcement agencies must do a better job with being more transparent.
 We are beholden to the public we serve.
 Upon becoming the County Prosecutor in 2017, one of my first initiatives was to re-vamp the agency’s website and increase our presence on all social media platforms.
 We became committed to sharing our work with the community at large.
 Not only do we share our victories, we also acknowledge our shortcomings and pledge to do better.
 As a result, your participation in helping us solve crimes increased dramatically.

-Once again, when the community sees that the employees of the Prosecutor’s Office are their friends, neighbors, parishioners, kids’ coaches, they can relate and the level of trust is fortified.
+Once again, when the community sees that the employees of the Prosecutor’s Office are their friends, neighbors, parishioners, and kids’ coaches, they can relate and the level of trust is fortified.
 This work requires our agencies to actively engage with the community so that we can learn how to best serve their needs.
-To be a successful law enforcement agency in today’s environment, an agency must be committed to adapting and learning about the needs of the communities they are sworn to protect and, it must truly reflect the diversity of the overall community through inclusive hiring practices and equitable leadership.
+To be a successful law enforcement agency in today’s environment, an agency must be committed to adapting and learning about the needs of the communities they are sworn to protect, and it must truly reflect the diversity of the overall community through inclusive hiring practices and equitable leadership.
 Then maybe, just maybe, one day, our brothers will stop dying and our mothers will stop crying.

 NOTE: This article first appeared on the Office of Atlantic County Prosecutor website on July 31.
 Damon G. Tyner is the prosecutor of Atlantic City, only one of two African American prosecutors in South Jersey.

-Note from AC Joseph Media: If you like this story and others posted on Front Runner New Jersey.com, lend us a hand so we can keep producing articles like these for New Jersey and the world to see.
-Click on Support FRNJ and make a contribution that will go directly in making more stories like this available.
+Note from AC JosepH Media: If you like this story and others posted on Front Runner New Jersey.com, lend us a hand so we can keep producing articles like these for New Jersey and the world to see.
+Click on SUPPORT FRNJ and make a contribution that will do directly in making more stories like this available.
 Thank you for reading.

 About Author